ITRS-Group/cordial/tools/dv2email/README.md

     In a future release there may be support for fetching these values from the `cordial` credentials store but for now they must be in one of the `dv2email` configuration files.

+  * `contents` - default `[ text+html, images ]`

+    This setting controls which content formats are sent in the resulting email.
+Future releases should add support for `text` and `html` attachments as files and perhaps textual tables.

+    ⚠ Note: A plain text body is **always** included and built from the `text-template`.
+The currently supported formats are:

+    * `text+html`

+      A MIME `multipart/alternative` HTML attachment is built from the `html-template`.
+Modern email clients will present only the HTML part, but the text body should match and is there to provide for accessibility and machine processing.

+    * `images`

+      Images are attached for reference from the HTML template above.
+They are defined in the separate `images` configuration section and are referred to in the HTML template using `cid` image references.
+See the default template for an example.

+    * `xlsx`

+      An XLSX format spreadsheet is attached and, depending on the configuration further below, will contain a worksheet (tab) for each Dataview which in turn will contain three tables of data; Metadata about the source of the Dataview, the Headings and the main data table.

   * `from` - no default
   * `to` - no default
   * `subject` - default `Geneos Alert`

+#### Filters, Ordering and First Column

 * `column-filter` - default from Environment Variable `__COLUMNS` (two underscores)
 * `row-filter` - default from Environment Variable `__ROWS` (two underscores)